-When it comes to fostering, money is an emotive topic of conversation.
-Nonetheless, people ask “Do I get paid to foster?” and in order to answer the questions we get about finances, it’s a topic we’d like to address.
+When it comes to fostering, money is an emotive and controversial topic of conversation.
+Nonetheless, in the interest of answering the questions we get about finances, it is a topic we’d like to address.

-We’d like to make it clear that good foster carers are motivated by a desire to make a positive difference in the lives of children.
+Good foster carers are always motivated by a desire to make a positive difference in the lives of children.
 The best foster carers seek to nurture, love and advocate for the children in their care.
-In our experience, very few carers are ever motivated by money and it is very important to us that they are not.
+In our experience, very few carers are ever motivated by financial gain and it is very important to us that they are not.

-However, one cannot escape the fact that it costs money to raise a child and it is for this reason that Local Authorities pay a fostering allowance to foster carers.
+However, one cannot escape the fact that it costs money to raise a child.
+It is for this reason that Local Authorities pay a fostering allowance to foster carers.

-Many people want and need to know how much money they will receive for fostering; it helps them decide whether fostering is a viable option for them.
+Many people want and need to know how much money they will receive for fostering so that they can decide whether it is a viable option for them.
 The answer to this is that the amount will vary and is dependent on the needs of the individual child.

 For example, a carer who looks after children with profound care needs would receive a higher allowance.
 This is because there might be significant costs associated with providing the required level of care.
 Children and young people whose care needs are less challenging might require less round-the-clock care and a lower care-related expenditure and therefore carers looking after these children would expect a lower allowance.

 It is worth saying that Fostering Providers will differ in what allowance they pay foster carers.
-Instead of solely asking, “do I get paid to foster?”, we would urge prospective carers to look at the whole package offered to them by Fostering Providers.
-Whilst we would expect no foster carer to be out of pocket when caring for a child, when it comes to fostering there are some things that money can’t buy.
-Many other things are vital to ensure stable, positive and fruitful fostering experiences.
+We would strongly urge prospective carers to look at the whole package offered to them by Fostering Providers.
+Whilst we would expect no foster carer to be out of pocket when caring for a child, when it comes to fostering there are some things that money can’t buy and which are vital to ensure stable, positive and fruitful fostering experiences.
 When looking for a fostering provider, we recommend you check:

-If you would like to talk to us about fostering, including the finances, please contact us at firstname.lastname@example.org or call us on 01206 299775.
+If you would like to talk to us about any aspect of fostering, including the finances, please contact us at firstname.lastname@example.org or call us on 01206 299775.

 Alternatively, pop into one of our events.
+Our next drop-in session will be on Thursday 19th July from 10.30-12.30 at our offices in East Bergholt, Suffolk.
 A full list of events can be found at www/facebook.com/EasternFosteringServices/events